 Lab: Bumplit

-In this chapter, you've been learning about the pipeline how to shade surfaces with point lights.
+In this chapter, you've been learning about how to shade surfaces with point lights.
 Let's apply this knowledge by illuminating a bumpy surface with a mesmerizing light.

 Renderer

-Illuminate the surface with diffuse light.
-You pick the light color and albedo.
+Illuminate the surface with ambient and diffuse light.
+You pick the light color, albedo, and ambient factor.

-Illuminate the surface with both diffuse and specular light.
+Additionally illuminate the surface with specular light.
 You pick the light color and shininess.

 Animate the light source using

-so that it traces a vertical figure-8 pattern around the two nodules.
-Remember these Lissajous functions?
+requestAnimationFrame so that it traces a vertical figure-8 pattern around the two nodules in the model.
+Recall these Lissajous functions:

 $$\begin{aligned}